 Lecithin is everywhere.
 A somewhat necessary dietary fat, lecithin is a natural part of a diet that includes meat, cheese and other animal products.
 Lecithin is also found in most multi-vitamins, including children’s vitamins.
 It’s added to many baked and processed foods.
 People eat a lot of lecithin.
 But that may soon change.

-A recent study led by Stanley Hazen, MD, head of the Section of Preventive Cardiology and Director for the Center for Cardiovascular Diagnostics and Prevention at the Miller Family Heart & Vascular Institute, has discovered that lecithin plays a major role in the complex biology of coronary artery disease – the leading cause of death in the developed world.
+A recent study led by Stanley Hazen, MD, Co-Section Head of Preventive Cardiology, has discovered that lecithin plays a major role in the complex biology of coronary artery disease – the leading cause of death in the developed world.